chenjingfan14/csgen/examples/integrated_design/cone_vehicle/config/README.txt

 	- generates conical forebody surface
 		-> conical flow field is generated based on free-stream conditions and forebody design values
-		-> the conical forebody and shock surfaces are exported as VTK XML
+		-> the conical forebody and shock surfaces are exported as VTK XML file
 	- generates provisional capture shape
 		-> capture angle of singular engine module is calculated from desired smile angle and number of modules